BestTimesToVisit.com Logo

 Grab (Ride-hailing App)

-Grab is the dominant ride-hailing app in Cebu, offering cars and motorcycles for convenient point-to-point travel.
+Grab is the dominant ride-hailing app in Cebu, offering a convenient way to book cars and motorcycles for point-to-point travel.
 It's generally safer and more predictable than hailing taxis off the street, especially for longer distances or airport transfers.

-Cost:Varies by distance and traffic, typically starting from PHP 100 for short rides.
-Airport to city center can range from PHP 400-600.
+Cost:Varies by distance and traffic, typically starting from PHP 100-150 for short rides.

 Tip:Download the app and set up your account before you arrive.
-Always check the license plate and driver's photo match the app details.
+Always double-check the license plate and driver's photo against the app.
 Be aware that surge pricing can occur during peak hours or bad weather.
-Traffic in Cebu can be notoriously bad, so factor in extra travel time, especially during rush hour (6-9 AM and 4-7 PM).
+Don't be afraid to negotiate if the app isn't working, but do so politely.

 Jeepneys

-The iconic and most affordable way to get around Cebu, jeepneys are former US military jeeps converted into public buses.
-They follow fixed routes and are a quintessential Filipino experience, perfect for short to medium distances within the city.
+The iconic and most affordable way to get around Cebu, jeepneys are brightly decorated former US Army jeeps converted into public buses.
+They follow fixed routes and are perfect for short to medium distances within the city and to nearby towns.

-Cost:Extremely cheap, typically PHP 10-20 for most city routes.
-Exact change is usually required.
+Cost:Extremely cheap, typically PHP 8-15 for most city routes.

 Tricycles

-Tip:Book tickets in advance, especially for popular routes or during holidays, through ferry company websites (e.g., OceanJet, SuperCat) or at the port.
-Check the schedule carefully as departures can be affected by weather.
-Arrive at the port at least an hour before departure.
-Be prepared for potential delays due to weather conditions, which are common in the Philippines.
+Tip:Book tickets in advance, especially during peak season or holidays, through the ferry company websites (e.g., OceanJet, SuperCat) or at the port.
+Arrive at the terminal at least an hour before departure.
+Be aware of potential delays due to weather.
+Economy class can be very basic; consider premium or business class for longer journeys.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.